What is 3D Printing? How does a 3D Printer work? We explain in detail this amazing futuristic technology.

 Want to mend that broken handle?
 Why not print it with a 3D printer?
-Items break every day, and we usually have to replace them with a new one due to the unavailability of the broken parts.
+Items break every day, and we usually have to replace them with new ones due to the unavailability of the broken parts.
 In such a situation, we often wonder about something that could create things when needed.
-Well, 3D printing technology gives us the tool to bring our imagination to reality.
+Well, 3D printing technology gives us the tools to bring our imagination to reality.
 Not limited to modeling broken parts only, the applications of 3D printing technology are limitless.
 3D printers are reshaping the manufacturing process across numerous sectors, be it technology, medicine, or architecture.

 So, want to learn more about 3D printing technology?
 Read through this post and discover in-depth everything about 3D printing technology.

 What is 3D Printing?
+Is 3d printing hard

 In simple terms, 3D printing involves a device or a machine generally referred to as a 3D printer to print a three-dimensional model of a digital image.
 How does it all work, you may ask?
 Well, a 3D printer deposits layer after layer of material according to a set pattern based on the 3D image of the object.
 The 3D printer keeps piling layers till the object takes its shapes exactly as the digital image.
 Since the object is modeled layer by layer, the procedure is also referred to as an additive process.
 It’s distinct from the subtractive process as the latter involves cutting or hollowing an object to give it the desired shape.